andrew-healey/context-compression/README.md

   &> self_to_selective_run_2_restarted_with_o_zero.txt
 ```

 Rerun of the k zero init run, with a new random seed.
+(17813147)

+Hypothesis: same as before - it'll be identical to ko-zero.

+Result: seems like maybe.
+It might be a little better.
+I'm not sure, will probably do one more ko run and one more k run to be sure.
+But the strong default is that I'm keeping ko-zero (more stable initial loss, and high switching cost b/c previous experiments used it).

 ```
 torchrun --nproc_per_node=gpu -m context_compression.train \